taman0753/Build-Test-Deploy/README.md

 This command will install surge and will install all your requirements.

-2)Test-job:

-Npm install –global mocha
-Npm test
+2)Test-job1/Test-job2/Test-job3

-These commands will install mocha and will run the test script present in Test folder.
+These jobs will install mocha , chai and unitjs (these are tesing framework) and will run the test script present in Test folder.

 3)Deploy-job